sudar/wp-github-commits/readme.md

 If you are not familiar with either git or Github then refer to this [guide to see how fork and send pull request](http://sudarmuthu.com/blog/contributing-to-project-hosted-in-github).

-Support for the Plugin is available from the [Plugin's home page][1].
-If you have any questions or suggestions, do leave a comment there or contact me in [twitter][2].

 If you are looking for ideas, then you can start with one of the following TODO items :)

 ### TODO